cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 * `ClientState` is the state of a client.
 It MUST expose an interface to higher-level protocol abstractions, e.g., functions to verify proofs of the existence of particular values at particular paths at particular `Height`s.

-* `MisbehaviourPredicate` is a that checks whether the rules of `Consensus` were broken, in which case the client MUST be *frozen*, i.e., no subsequent `ConsensusState`s can be generated.
+* `MisbehaviourPredicate` is a function that checks whether the rules of `Consensus` were broken, in which case the client MUST be *frozen*, i.e., no subsequent `ConsensusState`s can be generated.

 * `Misbehaviour` is the proof needed by the `MisbehaviourPredicate` to determine whether